parrt/msds501/notes/aws.md

 8 tombu
 ```

-then type these commands and paste the data in the sequence:
+then type the following commands on the remote computer and paste the data:

 ```bash
 [ec2-user@ip-172-30-0-97 ~]$ cd ~ # get to my home directory